 Every body needs enough water.
 Inadequate fluid intake can lead to dehydration that affects your mental and physical performance.
-The first step to being well hydrated is to drink fluids and eat foods high in water content throughout the day.
-Try to drink half your body weight in fluid ounces per day.
+The first step to being well hydrated is to drink fluids throughout the day.
+Try to drink half your body weight in fluid ounces every day.
 For example, if you weigh 150 lb, then you need about 75 fl oz daily.
-Here are a few more tips to maintaining hydration throughout the day.
+Here are a few more tips to help you stay hydrated during and after exercise to optimize performance and recovery.

 Hydration during exercise